xavierb117/response-tally/README.md

 Fork and clone this repository.
 You can look at the instructions from our [previous exercise](https://github.com/auberonedu/github-intro) as a reminder of how to do this.
 MAKE SURE TO CLONE YOUR FORK, NOT THE ORIGINAL.

 ## Data Format
 There is a file `responses.txt` that contains the data we'll be working with.
-Here's a sample of it:
+Here's a sample of the format.
+Your classes' exact data will be different.
 ```
-TODO: add sample
+studentA maps
+studentB maps
+studentA lists
+studentB arrays
+studentC loops
+studentC arrays
+studentA compound
 ```

 The first string on each line is a pseudonymous id of a student.
 The second string is a topic they want to know more about.